Trust Region Policy Optimization: Approximating Factored Policies with Neural Networks

 \section{Approximating Factored Policies with Neural Networks}

 The policy, which is a conditional probability distribution $\pith(a \given s)$, can be parameterized with a neural network.
-The most straightforward way to do so is to have the neural network map (deterministically) from the state vector $s$ to a vector $\mu$ that specifies a distribution over action space.
+This neural network maps (deterministically) from the state vector $s$ to a vector $\mu$, which specifies a distribution over action space.
 Then we can compute the likelihood $p(a \given \mu)$ and sample $a \sim p(a \given \mu)$.

 For our experiments with continuous state and action spaces, we used a Gaussian distribution, where the covariance matrix was diagonal and independent of the state.
 A neural network with several fully-connected (dense) layers maps from the input features to the mean of a Gaussian distribution.
 A separate set of parameters specifies the log standard deviation of each element.
 More concretely, the parameters include a set of weights and biases for the neural network computing the mean, $\lrbrace{W_i, b_i}_{i=1}^L$, and a vector $r$ (log standard deviation) with the same dimension as $a$.
 Then, the policy is defined by the normal distribution $\mathcal{N}\left( \mean=\net\left(s; \lrbrace{W_i, b_i}_{i=1}^L \right), \stdev=\exp(r) \right)$.
 Here, $\mu = \lrbrack{\mean, \stdev}$.